Stormy9/Stormy9.github.io/index.md

 For our senior year, all of us in the CS program -- whether regular BS or applied BS -- create this nifty portfolio showing all of our work for the year, as part of our Senior Project -- a year-long/three-term capstone course in Software Engineering:  <a href="http://www.wou.edu/~morses/classes/cs46x/Prep.html" target="_blank">CS460</a>, CS461, and CS462.

 From the sounds of it, the first term starts us off like we're in a little red wagon at the top of a steep hill... :astonished:
-but it should be a fun ride!  :grin:
+but it should be a fun ride!  :blush:

 ---